If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.

 (WordPress Menu)

-After uploading your legal pages, make sure that these are fully up-to-date and clearly accessible to visitors.
-You can add these to the sidebar menu (or the footer section of your site) to ensure that users have access to the information from every web page …
+After uploading your legal pages, make sure that these are up-to-date and clearly visible to visitors.
+You can insert links to your legal pages into the sidebar menu (or the footer of your website) to ensure that visitors can access the information from every page …

-(It’s important to display links to your legal pages to users on all of your website’s pages)
+(Display legal pages to visitors on all of your website’s pages)

-You can easily find attorney-drafted downloadable website forms and agreements just by searching online, or by going to websites like the ones listed below:
+You can find attorney-drafted disclosures and downloadable website forms and agreements just by searching online, or by going to sites like the ones shown below:

 Find Legal Forms

-Alternatively, you can purchase a set of cut and paste website legal templates created by legal attorney Scott Talbert to help businesses protect themselves online …
+Alternatively, you can download a set of cut & paste legal templates created by legal attorney Scott Talbert to help businesses protect themselves online …

 (Website Legal Pages)

-These legal templates feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own details, then pasted into your pages.
+Cut & Paste website legal templates were written by an attorney and feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to insert your own business details, then pasted into your web pages.

 - Anti-Spam Policy